thenexthub/Codira/docs/StringManifesto.md

 and improving documentation can go only so far in preventing this error.
-Combined with the fact that `String` operations are non-localized by default, the environment for processing human-readable text may still be somewhat error-prone in Swift 4.
+Combined with the fact that `String` operations are non-localized by default, the environment for processing human-readable text may still be somewhat error-prone in Codira 4.

 For an audience of mostly non-experts, it is especially important that naïve code is very likely to be correct if it compiles, and that more sophisticated issues can be revealed progressively.
-For this reason, we intend to specifically and separately target localization and internationalization problems in the Swift 5 timeframe.
+For this reason, we intend to specifically and separately target localization and internationalization problems in the Codira 5 timeframe.

 ### Operations With Options